 Our boarding services were developed with the utmost care and safety of your dog in mind.
-Meg provides boarding service at her home in Sebago - and transports them to the studio and other excursions during the day.
+Meg provides boarding service at her home in Sebago - and transports them to and from excursions (such as Day Camp).
 Meg focuses on providing the comforts of home while maintaining structure and routines that complement your dog's training needs and goals.
 Boarding with PIC means you can focus on your time away knowing your dog is safe and happy.
 Like most of what we offer, Boarding with Partners in Canine is a tailored service that can be enhanced especially for you and your dog's needs.
-Our boarding services are currently only available to past and current students.

 Q: Can you describe the living quarters where my dog will stay?

 A: Meg's property is a small farm consisting of about 2 acres situated in a semi-rural neighborhood in Sebago (on the lake).
 Generally, dogs that are boarded will house in the lower level of the house (separated from personal dogs).
 This part of the house is a climate-controlled walk-out basement.
 Most dogs are crated when they are not training, exercising, playing, or being pottied while they are at Meg's home.
 Depending on how well dogs can tolerate freedom within the space (and wishes of the owner) they have access to furniture and the living space and hang out in the evenings with her family.

 Q: What is a typical day look like for my dog while boarding?